MattPickard/Project_Portfolio/Memior Project/README.md

 **Code:** [Microsoft GraphRAG Pipeline Implementation](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Memior%20Project/microsoft_graphrag.ipynb)
 **Success Rate:** 60%

-I was very curious to see how GraphRAG would perform because of its popularity within the RAG community.
-This implementation was a simple implementation of the architecture, so similar to the [Basic RAG Pipeline](#basic-rag), it leveraged no additional techniques.
+When starting this project, I was very curious to see how GraphRAG would perform because of its popularity within the RAG community.
+This was a simple implementation of the architecture, similar to the [Basic RAG Pipeline](#basic-rag) and leveraged no additional techniques.

 The underlying architecture of GraphRAG is different from the previous pipelines and a bit more complex.
 A graph is created from nodes that represent chunks of text, and the edges between nodes represent the similarity between those chunks.
 During the retrieval phase, the relationships between node edges are used to retrieve the most relevant chunks for a given query.
 Using this approach, GraphRAG can retrieve and put together context that is spread out throughout the documents, which makes it especially powerful for broad queries.

-### Insights:
+### GraphRAGInsights:

 While testing, I was impressed with GraphRAG's ability to form a "big picture" answer to queries that benefit from broader contexts.
 However, it became apparent that it really struggles with narrow queries that required retrieving very specific context.
 It also has a higher computational cost, leading to longer wait times.
 My intuition tells me that instead of using GraphRAG as a replacement for other architectures, it might be better used to augment pipelines, perhaps as a fallback and or for adding context for broader queries.
 If you did this, you would need to accept the longer wait times and higher computational costs.